junxit/us-congress-bills-117/metadata.md

 - 2021-09-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 10 (Roll no. 304). (text: CR 7/26/2021 H3880)
 - 2021-09-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 10 (Roll no. 304).(text: CR 7/26/2021 H3880)
 - 2021-09-29 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2021-11-03 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2022-09-27 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters with amendments.
+With written report No. 117-164.
+- 2022-09-27 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters with amendments.
+With written report No. 117-164.
+- 2022-09-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 506.